stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Use the `environment`, `unit_name` and `variant` tfvars in your TF code to define resource names that are unique for each instance of the resource.
 This avoids conflicts.

-The code in the unit template includes the local `standard_prefix` to help you set unique names for resources.
+For convenience, the code in the unit template includes locals and outputs to help with this:

+- `tft_handle` - Normalizes the `unit_name` to the first 12 characters, in lowercase
+- `tft_standard_prefix` - Combines `environment`, `unit_name`, `variant` and `tft_handle`, separated by hyphens

+To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+Avoid defining environment and variant names that are longer than 7 characters, and other names that are longer than 12 characters.

+To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

 > The test in the unit template includes code to set the value of `variant` to a random string with the prefix `tt`.
-This ensures that test copies of resources do not conflict with existing copies.
+If you use the `variant` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules